 How to choose the best PDF editor for you

-The first question you should ask yourself is what you need a PDF editor for.
-If it's just to mark up documents and add digital signatures, PDF annotation software will better serve your needs.
+The first question you should ask yourself when choosing a PDF editor is what you plan to do with it.
+If it’s just to mark up documents and add digital signatures, PDF annotation software will better suit your needs.

-Because there are several perfectly fine PDF annotation programs available for free, you can save yourself some money.
-(As we mentioned, Mac users can save even more time since the Preview app on their computers includes markup and signature tools.)
+As there are many well-featured PDF annotation programs that are available for free, you can save yourself some money.
+For instance, as we mentioned, Mac users can save even more time since the Preview app that ships with Apple’s computers includes markup and signature tools.

-If you're in the market for a full-fledged PDF editor — one that lets you manipulate text and create documents — consider what kind of features you'll need for PDF editing.
-Applications with good OCR capabilities are likely to cost more; if you don't need OCR, though, it's possible to make do with a free PDF editor.
+However, if you’re in the market for a full-fledged PDF editor that lets you manipulate text and create documents, consider what kinds of features you’ll need for PDF editing.
+Applications with good OCR capabilities will likely cost more but if you don’t need OCR, you may be able to make do with a free PDF editor.

-While PDF editors are great for introducing changes or notes to documents, they're not necessary if you simply want to read a PDF.
-For that, we've got a list of the best PDF readers you can download.
+While PDF editors are great for making changes or notes to documents, they’re not necessary if you simply want to view and read a PDF.
+For that, check out our list of the best PDF readers you can download.

 How we test PDF editors

-We look at both PDF editors and PDF-annotation applications.
-Every PDF editor can also annotate documents, but dedicated PDF-annotation tools aren't designed to make changes to any of the original context in a PDF document.
+We looked at both PDF editors and applications used for making annotations in PDFs.
+Every PDF editor can also annotate documents but dedicated PDF-annotation tools aren’t actually designed to make changes to any of the original content in a PDF document.

-While testing each of these applications, I used a few different types of documents, including large, text-heavy files; documents with a mix of formatted images and text; and simple documents with text and images inserted into the document in a linear fashion.
-I tested features like text recognition (when that was supported), and I tried making changes to text, replacing and adding images, and adding annotations.
+While testing each of these applications, we used a few different types of documents including large, text-heavy files, documents with a mix of formatted images and text and simple documents with text and images inserted into the document in a linear fashion.
+We tested features like text recognition (when supported) and we tried making changes to text, replacing and adding images and adding annotations.